mattrude/wp-recaptcha-form/readme.txt

 == Installation ==

-1. Upload the `gd-recaptcha` directory to the `/wp-content/plugins/` directory
+1. Upload the `wp-recaptcha-form` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to the `reCaptcha Form` Admin section and enter your reCAPTCHA private and public keys
+1. Go to the `wp reCAPTCHA Form` Admin section and enter your reCAPTCHA private and public keys
-1. Use the shortcode `[recaptcha_form]` in any of your posts or pages
+1. Use the shortcode `[wp_recaptcha_form]` in any of your posts or pages

 == ChangeLog ==

-= Version 1.1 =

-* Modified reCAPTCHA HTML form for W3C XHTML standards compliancy.
-* Added support for other reCAPTCHA box themes (Blackglass, Clean and White).
-* Added support for Dutch, French, German, Portuguese, Russian, Spanish and Turkish languages.

-= Version 1.0.1 =

-* Bug fix for WordPress installations that do not have any other plugins which use reCAPTCHA.

 = Version 1.0 =

 * First release.
+* Starting from reCAPTCHA Form version 1.1 by Gatt Design http://plugins.gattdesign.co.uk/

 == Frequently Asked Questions ==